close

 • Configured as an external link, like the above example.

 • Configured as an absolute path, such as /rspress-logo.png.
-In this case, Rspress will automatically find the rspress-logo.png image in the public folder of your document root directory and display it.
+In this case, Rspress finds rspress-logo.png in the public folder of your docs root and displays it.

 Other static assets

-In some scenarios, you may need to deploy certain specific static assets, such as adding the deployment configuration file _headers of Netlify to specify custom HTTP response headers.
+In some scenarios, you may need to deploy specific static assets, such as Netlify's _headers file for custom HTTP response headers.

-In that case, you can directly put these static assets in the public folder of the document root directory (such as docs).
-During the project build process, Rspress will automatically copy all assets in the public folder to the product directory.
-In this way, the assets under public can be deployed to the server.
+In that case, place these assets directly in the public folder under the docs root, such as docs/public.
+During the build, Rspress automatically copies all assets in the public folder to the output directory, so they can be deployed with the site.